 Most recently, Sullivan served as Campaign Manager for Marco Rubio’s presidential campaign where he was the Chief Executive Officer of a $50 million effort with over a hundred staffers around the country.
 Prior to becoming a full-time senior advisor to Senator Rubio in Washington, DC, Sullivan was based in Columbia, SC where he was a founder and managing partner of one of the premier political consulting and public affairs firms in the Southeast.

 Alex Conant is a communications and media expert best-known for his work as the Communications Director for Marco Rubio’s 2016 presidential campaign.
-A trusted Rubio advisor for nearly five years, he served as Sen. Rubio’s press secretary in the Senate before leading communications for his presidential bid.
-As Communications Director, he played a large role in shaping the Rubio campaign’s message and media strategy, and was the campaign’s senior spokesman.
+A trusted Rubio advisor for over five years, he served as Sen. Rubio’s press secretary in the Senate before leading communications for his presidential bid and serving as a senior advisor on his Senate re-election campaign.
+As the presidential campaign’s Communications Director, he played a large role in shaping the Rubio campaign’s message and media strategy, and was the campaign’s senior spokesman.

 Conant has worked on every national election over the last 15 years, previously serving as Gov. Tim Pawlenty’s Communication Director during his 2012 presidential campaign and as a senior advisor on Sen. Joni Ernst’s successful 2014 Iowa senatorial campaign.
 Conant also served as the national press secretary for the Republican National Committee during the 2008 presidential campaign and as a White House spokesman during President George W. Bush’s second term.